DavidTzy/Big-Data-/ReadMe.md

 General Topic including(with some brief intro):

-(1)PMI analysis(pointwise mutual information): If two events x and y are independent, their PMI will be zero.
+(1)PMI analysis(pointwise mutual information) on Shakespeare's masterpieces: If two events x and y are independent, their PMI will be zero.
 A positive PMI indicates that x and y are more likely to co-occur than they would be if they were independent.
 Similarly, a negative PMI indicates that x and y are less likely to co-occur.
 The PMI of events x and y is given by

 PMI(x,y) = log（p(x,y)/p(x)p(y)）